The Trinity in its Glory,

 Today, the first Sunday after Pentecost, we celebrate the Holy Trinity, the three persons of God: the Father, the Son and the Holy Spirit.

-Our image for today is taken from the Hours of Etienne Chevalier, a Medieval illuminated manuscript, commissioned by Etienne Chevalier, treasurer to King Charles VII of France, by the miniature painter Jean Fouquet.
-It shows a lavishly decorated palace hall with an orange angel-bordered aureola enclosing a bright yellow light emanating from each Person of the Trinity, seated on a monumental triple throne.
-Each Person of the Trinity is illustrated exactly the same.
-Identical.
+Our image for today is taken from the Hours of Etienne Chevalier, a medieval illuminated manuscript by the miniature painter Jean Fouquet.
+It was commissioned by Etienne Chevalier, treasurer to King Charles VII of France.
+It shows a lavishly decorated palace hall with an orange angel-bordered aureola enclosing a bright yellow light emanating from each person of the Trinity, who are seated on a monumental triple throne.
+All the persons of the Trinity are illustrated as exactly the same, identical.
 Same importance.
-Note their hand pose with the three lifted fingers, which we discussed in yesterday's reflection.
+The Father, Son, and Holy Spirit are all of the same essence, God, but they are three distinct persons.

 Share this Gospel Reading